purnimaIITD/SupportGenie/README.md

 Issues are presented to agents only with matching roles.
 Please write a function that takes an input the list of agents with their data, agent selection mode and returns a list of agents the issue should be presented to.

 # Solution Assumption:
+The test cases that I have made and the basic underlying assumption to solve this initially is:
   Lets' imagine an agency that provides (agents) translators for diff languages
   Therefore the agents roles (skills) herein - is based on what all languages the agent knows
-When a job / issue comes in - then the agent is matched based on role and agent selection mode
+  When a job / issue comes in - then the agent is matched based on role and agent selection mode But the program should be able to work with any other set of roles as well - just that the roles have been considered as String and preferably in lower case.

 # To Execute
 ## Option1 - Jupyter Notebook: